 What did we learn?

-The encounter Jesus had with Zacchaeus the tax collector shows his willingness to interact with even the most despised and hated members of society despite what others think (Matthew 9:10 - 11, 11:19, Luke 5:29 - 30).
+The encounter Jesus had with Zaccheus the tax collector shows his willingness to interact with even the most despised and hated members of society despite what others think (Matthew 9:10 - 11, 11:19, Luke 5:29 - 30).
 His compassion and mercy towards sinners is something all Christians need to emulate.

 Diligence and perseverance matter to God!
-Zacchaeus was determined to see Jesus and his efforts were rewarded beyond what he expected.
+Zaccheus was determined to see Jesus and his efforts were rewarded beyond what he expected.
 Our willingness to pursue, steadfastly, what is right can make all the difference in the world (see Luke 18:1 - 8).